So you’ve found the right influencers for your brand, and now it’s time to set up your first series of influencer campaigns.

 Present your collaboration as an equally beneficial exchange: presenting your partnership as equally beneficial rather than “we want you to promote our product” serves practical purposes beyond just being ethical.
 The first reason is that influencers are more likely to get back to you in the first place if they feel like they’re getting something from the exchange.
 The second reason is that when an influencer feels more like a partner in the exchange rather than a tool, this sense of responsibility provides an incentive to create the best content possible.
 Simply put, the three easiest ways to incentivize an influencer are exposure, free product, and money.

 Of course, you could do a combination of these incentives.
-An influencer may refuse to do a sponsored post for free product, but they may accept if you offer free product and a percentage of sales made through their discount code.
+An influencer may refuse to do a sponsored post for a free product, but they may accept if you offer a free product and a percentage of sales made through their discount code.

 Ask for the rights to use your influencers’ content on your own channel: with permission from your influencers to repost their content on your own channel, you are provided with a consistent stream of quality content with very little work on your part.
 Reposting your influencer’s content on your channel also gives your brand a sense of trust that otherwise would take years of operation to achieve.
 When potential followers or customers visit your page and see all of these people praising your brand, their willingness to follow or potentially even purchase your product is increased.